open-telemetry/oteps/text/trace/0174-http-semantic-conventions.md

 ### Security concerns

 Some attributes can contain potentially sensitive information.
 Most likely, by default web frameworks/http clients should not expose that.
+For v1.0 these attributes can be explicitly called out.

 For example, `http.target` has a query string that may contain credentials.

 ## Scope for vNext: scenarios and open questions

-### Error status
+### Error status configuration

-Per current spec 4xx must result in span with Error status.
-In many cases 404/409 error criteria depends on the app though.
+In many cases 4xx error criteria depends on the app (e.g., for 404/409).
+As an end user, I might want to have an ability to override existing defaults and define what HTTP status codes count as errors.

 ### Optional attributes